How Much Money Is My Car Accident Settlement Actually Worth?

 What are some examples of various car accident settlements along with their values?

-Based on the above examples, we can provide a general range for the amount that some of the more common types of car accident injuries may win in the state of Georgia:
+Based on the above examples, we can provide a general range for the average settlement amount that some of the more common types of car accident injuries may win in the state of Georgia:

 • A case of minor whiplash, which can be quickly resolved by having chiropractic treatments, can win enough to pay for your medical bills and an additional $3,000.